Skip to Content

 German cockroaches rarely “move in” from the yard.
 Instead, they use us as transportation.
 Common ways they enter include:

-Here in the Boise–Nampa–Meridian area, many German cockroach problems begin in shared-wall housing, restaurants, or food-related businesses and then spread outward as people move, shop, or bring items into their homes.
+Here in the Boise–Nampa–Meridian area, many German cockroach problems begin in shared-wall housing, restaurants, or food-related businesses and then spread as people move, shop, or bring items into their homes.

 Where Do German Cockroaches Live Inside a Home?